So you’ve decided to start a blog and you’re ready to dive in. Well done! This is one life decision you certainly won’t regret.

 With a new blog, I always like to start by having the first 5-10 posts mapped out before I start writing.

-That’s where you’ll start doing your first keyword research for your new blog.
+That’s where you’ll start doing your first round of keyword research for your new blog.

 Every blog post you write should be focused around one keyword (later, you can target additional keywords, but let’s keep it simple in the early stages).